Celebrate Endangered Species Every May and All Year 'round!

 In 1973, Congress showed global leadership by creating the Endangered Species Act.
 The Act has been successful – no law has been more important in preventing the extinction of wildlife, including bald eagles, gray whales and the peregrine falcon.
 And many species protected under the law are on the pathway to recovery.

-Endangered Species Day is an opportunity for people of all ages to celebrate and learn about endangered species and how to protect them.
-Normally, hundreds of public events are held across the world for Endangered Species Day.
-This year, due to the global coronavirus crisis, this won’t be possible.
+Endangered Species Day is an opportunity each year for people of all ages to celebrate and learn about endangered species at hundreds of public events worldwide.
+This year, due to the global coronavirus crisis, it wasn’t possible.
 But that doesn’t mean we can’t do anything to celebrate biological diversity!

 - Visit the Endangered Species Coalition page here to learn more and see winning pictures from the Endangered Species Youth Art Contest

-- If you want to get outdoors for Endangered Species Day, join the all-day What’s In My Backyard? species identification challenge!
-On Saturday, May 16th, people around the world will use the free app iNaturalist to take photos and identify local species.
-This is a great activity for adults or families who want to get out into nature and learn more about the wildlife right in your backyard.
-Read full instructions for how to participate here.
+- Get outdoors in New Mexico or wherever you live, learn the native plants in your area and use the free app iNaturalist to take photos and identify local species.
+This is a great activity for adults or families who want to get out into nature and learn more about plants and other wildlife, from their backyards to the "boondocks" of their area.

 - Learn more about rare, threatened and endangered plant species of New Mexico at the NM Rare Plants Website.
 This site has information on hundreds of species and the state rare plant conservation strategy.
 It was recently redesigned and made interactive, thanks in part to a grant from the Jack and Martha Carter Conservation Fund of NPSNM.